MooseValley/Java-NetBeans-SceneBuilder---00---List-of-all-Videos-and-Github-Repos/README.md

 * Part 06 - Add Test Data: https://github.com/MooseValley/Java-NetBeans-SceneBuilder---Data-Entry-App---Part-06---Add-Test-Data
 * Part 07 - Display All Student Enrolments: https://github.com/MooseValley/Java-NetBeans-SceneBuilder---Data-Entry-App---Part-07---Display-All-Student-Enrolments

-The above resources took me 2 days to create ...
+The above resources took me about 2 days to create ...

 These resources should be extremely useful for my students, but maybe they are useful to others out there as well.